The Complete Guide to ServiceNow Implementation

 - Map out the existing business processes and workflows.

-- Prioritize the requirements (ensuring that critical business processes are prioritized in the initial implementation.
+- Prioritize the requirements (ensuring that critical business processes are prioritized in the initial implementation.)

-Set Up Instances
+Setting Up Instances

-- Order Dev/Prod/Test instances from ServiceNow
+- Order Dev/Prod/Test instances from ServiceNow.

-- Enable required plugins (ITSM, HRSD, CSM)
+- Enable required modules (ITSM, HRSD, CSM)

 Step 1: Measure and Decide Your Business Goals